hecerinc/nint/README.md

 ## 3. Language main objective, including category (area)

-**nint**'s main objective is to improves the data manipulation process by providing a frictionless interface that significantly simplifies the developer or statistician's life and reduces the time spent in the process of data wrangling, and performing common vectorised operations and statistical analysis.
-The idea is to have data frames (two-dimensional collections of data) as first-class citizens in the languange, and providing a piping system to manipulate and transform them.
+**nint**'s main objective is to improve the data manipulation process by providing a frictionless interface that significantly simplifies the developer or statistician's life and reduces the time spent in the process of data wrangling, and performing common vectorised operations and statistical analysis.
+The idea is to have data frames (two-dimensional collections of data) as first-class citizens in the language, and providing a piping system to manipulate and transform them.

 ## 4. Language requirements